3/12/2025

 Analyst, Carnegie

 Okay, clear.
-Also on store openings, you mentioned here your ambition to continue to have a high store opening phase into the new year.
+Also on store openings.
+You mentioned here your ambition to continue to have a high store opening pace into the new year.
 But I see now you have three openings planned for the spring and one for the autumn.
 And that one autumn is the only you have for the next financial year.
-What do you think of your potential to continue to open at least 10 stores in 25, 26?
+What do you think of your potential to continue to open at least 10 stores in 2025-2026?

 speaker

-In general, we're very confident in the ability to continue.
-And obviously the one store you mentioned is the one where there is a signed contract.
-Obviously, we have lots of discussions and dialogues ongoing.
-And so we're very confident that we can continue progressing our store network.
+In general we're very confident in the ability to continue and obviously the one store you mentioned is the one where there is a signed contract.
+Obviously we have lots of discussions and dialogues ongoing and so we're very confident that we can continue progressing our store network.
 And then as we usually talk about to us, the key thing is quality versus quantity.
-We believe that we will hit around 10 stores.
+We believe that we will hit around ten stores.
 It might be plus one, minus one.
 It might be small differences depending on exactly the locations.
 The key for us is to ensure that every store is a sound financial investment.
-It should be good not only year one, it should be good five years from now, 10 years from now.
-So we're going after this in a strategic way to ensure that we are not investing in long term the wrong location.
+It should be good not only year one, it should be good five years from now, ten years from now.
+So we're going after this in a strategic way. to ensure that we are not investing in long-term the wrong location.
 So quality over quantity, but we're confident that we can continue the pace that we have seen over the last couple of years.

 speaker